Mechanacor3/TaleCraft/frontend/README.md

 2. Install dependencies using `npm install`.
 3. Start the development server with `npm start`.
 4. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Build a production bundle with `npm run build`.

 ## License